Inference for Generative Capsule Models: Generative model for capsules

-with $\sum_{i=1}^{N!} \pi_i = 1$ and $I[Z=Z_i]$ the indicator function, being equal to $1$ if $Z=Z_i$ and $0$ otherwise.} The number of possible permutation matrices increases as $N!$, {which makes exact inference over permutations intractable.} An interesting property of $p_{perm}(Z)$ is that its first moment $\bE_{p_{perm}}[Z]$ is a doubly-stochastic (DS) matrix, a matrix of elements in $[0,1]$ whose rows and columns sum to 1.
+The number of possible permutation matrices increases as $N!$, {which makes exact inference over permutations intractable.} An interesting property of $p_{perm}(Z)$ is that its first moment $\bE_{p_{perm}}[Z]$ is a doubly-stochastic (DS) matrix, a matrix of elements in $[0,1]$ whose rows and columns sum to 1.
 We propose to relax $p_{perm}(Z)$ to a distribution $p_{DS}(Z)$ that is characterized by the doubly-stochastic matrix $A$ with elements $a_{mnk}$, such that $\bE_{p_{DS}}[Z]=A$:

-{$A$ is fully characterized by $(N-1)^2$ elements.
-We will use a uniform prior over $Z$ with $a_{mnk}=\frac{1}{N}$.
-However, note that $p_{DS}$ can also represent a particular permutation matrix $Z_i$ by setting the appropriate entries of $A$ to 0 or 1, and indeed we would expect this to occur during variational inference (see sec.\ \ref{sec:VI}) when the model converges to a correct solution.}
+$A$ is fully characterized by $(N-1)^2$ elements.
+In the absence of any prior knowledge of the affinities, a uniform prior over $Z$ with $a_{mnk}=\frac{1}{N}$ can be used.
+However, note that $p_{DS}$ can also represent a particular permutation matrix $Z_i$ by setting the appropriate entries of $A$ to 0 or 1, and indeed we would expect this to occur during variational inference (see sec.\ \ref{sec:VI}) when the model converges to a correct solution.

-\subsection{Variational Inference}
+\section{Variational Inference}

 Variational inference for the above model can be derived similarly to the Gaussian Mixture model case~\citep[Chapter 10]{bishop2006pattern}.
-The variational distribution under the mean field assumption is given by
+The variational distribution under the mean field assumption is given by $q(Z,Y) = q(Z)q(Y)$, where the optimal solutions for $\log{q(Z)}$ and $\log{q(Y)}$ under the generative model can be expressed as